isomerpages/ogp/_about-us/eng/louiz.md

   - Healthcare
   - Healthtech
 accomplishments: >-
-  * Took point for VAPT by setting up Pulumi code for Care360.
+  * Took point for VAPT by setting up Pulumi code for Care360

-  * Planned and executed Cure53 evaluation readiness.
+  * Planned and executed Cure53 evaluation readiness

-  * Contributed to migration operations by writing a script to migrate the majority of financial form data.
+  * Contributed to migration operations by writing a script to migrate the majority of financial form data
 quote: ""
 linkedinId: ""